Execution Admissibility Architecture introduces a new architectural discipline for governing automated execution in modern enterprises.

 Explore the Architecture

-• The reference architecture that enforces admissible execution.
+- The runtime reference architecture that enforces admissible execution.

 © Arqua Pty Ltd. All rights reserved.